BVSc Gateway to Veterinary Science (D108)

-The Gateway course will deepen existing knowledge of core basic sciences underpinning clinical subjects; it also places emphasis on the development of personal and professional skills, attributes and behaviours that enable successful transition to university study.
+The Gateway course builds on core basic sciences underpinning clinical subjects; encourages reflection and places emphasis on personal and professional development; strengthens practical, statistics, research and library skills; and considers attributes and behaviours that enable successful transition to university study.
 Successful completion of the Gateway year allows automatic progression onto the five-year BVSc Veterinary Science.

 This course is open to applicants from specific schools and colleges in the UK only and/or to those who have spent three months or more in care.
 Further information and lists of the eligible schools and colleges is available on the contextual offers webpage.

 - Basic cell biology, anatomy, physiology and biochemistry of the healthy human/animal;